 Bring the stories of interesting people and their work to your classroom with World Book Kids.
 From the home screen, select Important People.
 Search by Job or Achievement and learn about the challenges inventors, explorers, teachers, and business leaders have overcome to launch successful careers.

 The World Almanac for Kids: Elementary has a user-friendly, pictorial interface easy for young learners to foster career awareness and develop a sense of community and citizenship.
 Students can learn about careers while also learning how to be an engaged citizen and leader in their local community.
 From the homepage, students can select from the following topics.

 More than 1,700 videos on careers, science, and technology from Infobase's Learn360 platform have been purchased by INFOhio and added to the Digital Video Collection (DVC).
 Learn360 videos are standards-algined, segmented, and downloadable.
 Videos can be shared with others, or added to a learning management system using the URL in the address bar.
 Search the DVC for videos on in-demand careers and learn more about the necessary training and skills for the workplace from interviews with industry professionals.

 Big dreams for the future begin when we are young when anything is possible.
 Strategies for fostering career awareness build on existing classroom practices.
 Adults can do much to take advantage of a child's natural curiosity and engagement in learning to start building a positive attitude and habits towards careers and work.

-Visit INFOhio's Career Awareness for K-5 students page to locate the resources featured in this blog post.
 To learn more about how to implement INFOhio's K-5 digital resources and tools into the classroom, visit INFOhio campus.
 Classes in the Ages 3-5 Digital Content Pathway and K-5 Digital Content Pathway include flexible, personalized professional development to support the use and integration of INFOhio's digital content and web tools.